 Profile

-In his free time, Adam enjoys spending time with his wife and five children, backpacking, running, biking, swimming in the mountains, and collecting comic books.
+In his free time, Mr. Heder enjoys spending time with his wife and five children, backpacking, skiing, biking, running, building Legos, and collecting comic books.

 Representative Work

-• Darin and Natalie Rowden, et al. v.
-Hogan Woods, LLC, Multnomah County, Case No. 15CV09483 — Adam represented a family of 6 through an appeal and 2 week trial.
-He obtained a verdict of over $3.5 MM on behalf of the family, representing among the largest verdicts of its kind in state history.
+- Darin and Natalie Rowden, et al. v.
+Hogan Woods, LLC, Multnomah County, Case No. 15CV09483 — Mr. Heder represented a family of 6 through an appeal and 2-week trial.
+He obtained a verdict of over $5 million on behalf of the family, likely representing the largest verdict of its kind in state history.

-• Sparrow Fund Management, LP v.
-MiMedx Group, Inc., Federal District Court for the Southern District of New York, Case No: 1:18-cv-04921 — Adam represented a hedge fund in a lawsuit against a large public, biomedical company for malicious prosecution and defamation.
-Adam defeated numerous dispositive motions and discovery attacks and, after nearly four years, guided the case to successful settlement.
+- Sparrow Fund Management, LP v.
+MiMedx Group, Inc., Federal District Court for the Southern District of New York, Case No: 1:18-cv-04921 — Mr. Heder represented a hedge fund in a lawsuit against a large public, biomedical company for malicious prosecution and defamation.
+Mr. Heder defeated numerous dispositive motions and discovery attacks and, after nearly four years, guided the case to successful settlement.

 Professional Experience